apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/index.md

 ## Creating your project

-To create a new project, you use the `create` command to set up the folder structure for your app.
+To create a new project, you use the `create` command to set up the directory structure for your app.

-1. On the command line, navigate to the folder where you extracted Cordova.
+1. On the command line, navigate to the directory where you extracted Cordova.

 2. Run the `create` command using the following syntax:

         bin/create <path-to-project> <project-package> <project-name>

-This command creates the folder structure for your project at the specified location.
-All of your project resource files should be stored in the *<path-to-project>*/www folder, or in a subfolder within it.
+This command creates the directory structure for your project at the specified location.
+All of your project resource files should be stored in the *<path-to-project>*/www directory, or in a subdirectory within it.

 where

 - '<path-to-project>' specifies the directory you want the project created in

 - '<project-package>' specifies a reverse domain style identifier

 - '<project-name>' specifies the apps display name

 *Note*: the create command bootstraps dependency installation through the 'npm install' command.
 Depending on installation directory and system permissions, this may require admin privileges.